giellalt/lang-olo/olo.md

 * *kahđessađasneljes:* `kahđes+A+Ord+Sg+Nom#sađas+A+Ord+Sg+Nom#neljes+A+Ord+Sg+Nom` (Eng. !
 204rd)
 * *viitisenkymmentä:* `viitisen+Num#kymmentä` (Eng. !
 50-ish)

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/numerals.lexc)</small>Prefixes
+<small>This (part of) documentation was generated from [src/fst/stems/numerals.lexc](https://github.com/giellalt/lang-olo/blob/main/src/fst/stems/numerals.lexc)</small>

+---

+Prefixes
 Prefixes in the Livvi language are bound to beginning of other words.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/prefixes.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/prefixes.lexc](https://github.com/giellalt/lang-olo/blob/main/src/fst/stems/prefixes.lexc)</small>

+---

-added to the xml source files. rounu+Adv:rounu ADV_ "/(eng) /(fin) tasan" ;
+This is where new words are added as lexc entries before they are added to the xml source files. rounu+Adv:rounu ADV_ "/(eng) /(fin) tasan" ;

 ADD ADVERBS BELOW!

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adverbs_newwords.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/adverbs_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/adverbs_newwords.lexc](https://github.com/giellalt/lang-olo/blob/main/src/fst/stems/adverbs_newwords.lexc)</small>

+---

-added to the xml source files. merki:merki PROP_  "/(eng) mark/(fin) merkki" ;
+This is where new words are added as lexc entries before they are added to the xml source files. merki:merki PROP_  "/(eng) mark/(fin) merkki" ;

 ADD NOUNS BELOW!

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/propernouns_newwords.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/propernouns_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/propernouns_newwords.lexc](https://github.com/giellalt/lang-olo/blob/main/src/fst/stems/propernouns_newwords.lexc)</small>

+---

-added to the xml source files. kandua+V:kanda V_KANDUA "/(eng) carry/(fin) kantaa" ;
+This is where new words are added as lexc entries before they are added to the xml source files. kandua+V:kanda V_KANDUA "/(eng) carry/(fin) kantaa" ;

 ADD VERBS BELOW!
 These Below exist in xml but lack Finnish translation

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs_newwords.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/verbs_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/verbs_newwords.lexc](https://github.com/giellalt/lang-olo/blob/main/src/fst/stems/verbs_newwords.lexc)</small>

+---

-added to the xml source files. pappi+N:pappi N_PAPPI "/(eng) priest/(fin) pappi" ;
+This is where new words are added as lexc entries before they are added to the xml source files. pappi+N:pappi N_PAPPI "/(eng) priest/(fin) pappi" ;